 Preparing Wisteria Cuttings for Rooting

 Once you have the cutting, remove any sets of leaves found on the lower half of the wisteria cutting.
 These will be the main points where new roots will develop.
-Trim the cutting so that the lowest node (where the leaves you just removed were) are 1/2 -1/4 inch from the bottom of the cutting.
+Trim the cutting so that the lowest node (where the leaves you just removed were) are 1/2 to 1/4 inch from the bottom of the cutting.
 If there are any flower buds on the cutting, you can remove these.

 Rooting Wisteria Plants